EndPointCorp/end-point-blog/2011/10/04/crud-restful-and-json-for-address.html.md

 }
 ```

-In the HTML template, Interchange's loop tag is used to loop through the addresses.
-Note: There may be a better way to avoid trailing commas in Interchange's loop tag – please share it if you know the secret!
+In the HTML template, Interchange’s loop tag is used to loop through the addresses.
+Note: There may be a better way to avoid trailing commas in Interchange’s loop tag – please share it if you know the secret!

 ```nohighlight
 <script type="text/javascript">